payamyek/adventofcode2022/solutions/day4/partB/README.md

 **NOTE:** There is a better solution to do this for sure, however I went with the approach that would take the least amount of time to code.
 So please don't feel like that this approach is optimal.
 This is the natural approach that occurred to me whilst programming in attempts to make the leaderboard.
-Sadly, OpenAI solutions are keep beating me :(
+Sadly, OpenAI solutions are still beating me :(

 ## Answer